datakind/edvise-ui/README.md

 7. <code>php artisan migrate</code>
 8. <code>npm run dev</code>

-You can also use ./local_run.sh which will perform the above actions (with the exceptions of cd'ing into the directory or copying the .env file so you should still do that first).
+Alternatively, you can also use ./local_run.sh which will perform the above actions (with the exceptions of cd'ing into the directory or copying the .env file so you should still do that first).

 And in a separate terminal run:
 <code>php artisan serve</code>